Control over Skies: Survivability, Coverage, and Mobility Laws for Hierarchical Aerial Base Stations: Research Concerns of Multi-Tier ABSs

 \subsection{Resource Allocation and Management}

 Appropriate allocation and management of the radio resources ensure the survivability of the drone.
-The resources addressed herein are for both Physical (PHY) and Network (NET) layers such as available spectrum, Physical Resource Blocks (PRBs) of LTE grid, channel state information and capacity.
+The resources addressed herein are for both Physical and Network layers such as available spectrum, physical resource blocks of LTE-grid, channel state information, and capacity.
 Apart from resources required to accomplish the ABS transmission and reception, resources are also needed to achieve successful flight and maneuvers which depends on the energy efficiency and waypoint prediction for optimal trajectory.
-Also, coordination of ABS network is needed to prevent the use of same PHY and NET resources for interference mitigation.